-If you have applied for state housing and been told you do not qualify in your area, but have had housing before, you may have been a victim of benefit fraud.
+- If you’ve applied for state housing and been told you do not qualify in your area, but have had housing before, you may have had your identity stolen by someone committing benefit fraud.

 How it happens

 Benefit fraudsters lie about their circumstances to claim money from the government in housing benefit, disability allowances or carer’s allowances.

 They claim for more than they are entitled to, or they may not be entitled to it at all.
 They may fail to tell the authorities about a change in their circumstances that mean they are no longer entitled to the same level of benefits.
 Sometimes they use somebody else's information to make a claim for themselves.

 Child benefit fraud and guardian’s allowance fraud both involve fraudulently claiming benefits set aside for childcare.
 Parents, carers or guardians involved in these types of frauds lie about their child’s circumstances in order to get extra benefit allowance, or fail to declare details that would prevent them from claiming any benefit at all.
 For example, their child may have left home, or left school after they’re 16 years old and started work.
 Some fraudsters also claim child benefit or guardian’s allowance for made-up children that do not exist.

 If you think someone has committed benefit fraud by stealing your identity and details, you’re not to blame but you need to report it as soon as possible.

 - Report it to us and inform your local council and benefits office.